-175See, e.g., In re Bergstrom, 949 F.2^d 341 (10th Cir.
+&lt;sup>178See, e.g., In re Bergstrom, 949 F.2nd 341 (10th Cir.
 1991), where the United States Court of Appeals for the Tenth Circuit held that the term "filed return" was not broad enough to include a substitute return prepared by the IRS, absent the debtor's signature thereon; In re Pruitt, 107 B.R.
 764 (Bankr.
 D. Wyo.
 1989), where the bankruptcy court held that substitute tax returns filed by the Internal Revenue Service when the debtor failed to file such returns for several years did not preclude application of the Bankruptcy Code rendering tax debts nondischargeable for any tax debt with respect to which a return was required and not filed; In re Brookman, 114 B.R.
 769 (Bankr.
 M.D.
 Fla.
 1990), where the bankruptcy court held that the debt for unpaid income taxes was nondischargeable because the debtor failed to rebut prima facie evidence that the tax return for the applicable tax year was not filed; In re Crawford, 115 B.R.
 381 (Bankr.
 N.D.
 Ga.
 1990), where the bankruptcy court held that a tax obligation for which the debtor did not file a tax return is non-dischargeable even though the Internal Revenue Service filed the return on the debtor's behalf.

-jurisdiction.
+Protection Act of 2005 (BAPCPA) has now defined a return by reference to applicable nonbankruptcy law.
+Thus, for federal income tax purposes, a return includes a §6020(a) return where a taxpayer signs it, a written stipulation to a judgment, and a final order by a court of competent jurisdiction.
 However, a SFR or Substitute for Return prepared by the IRS, any return where the jurat has been altered or the return is unsigned, or any return filed in the wrong place do not constitute a return for these purposes.
-May a taxpayer file a return after the Service has prepared an SFR and meet eh return requirement.
-Five circuits have concluded no.
+May a taxpayer file a return after the Service has prepared an SFR and meet the return requirement.
+Five circuits have concluded no but there is some emerging bankruptcy authority to the contrary.

 - 2. Tax liabilities reported by a tax return filed late and filed within two years prior to the filing of the bankruptcy petition or filed after the bankruptcy petition; - 3.
-Tax liabilities reported by a fraudulent return176 or from an attempt by the debtor to willfully evade or avoid any tax.177 Here, the courts have employed the civil and not criminal fraud standards.
+Tax liabilities reported by a fraudulent return or from an attempt by the debtor to willfully evade or avoid any tax.
+Here, the courts have employed the civil and not criminal fraud standards.
 However, there are several approaches that do diverge in the hard cases.
-Generally, the government must prove some conduct on the p[art of the debtor and a requisite state of mind.
+Generally, the government must prove some conduct on the part of the debtor and a requisite state of mind.
 To satisfy the conduct requirement, courts look to something more than the failure to pay the tax.
-For example, the recurrence of an understatement of income, inadequate records, asset transfers, false W-4's, no returns filed, barter transaction history, cash business history, and other forms of concealment may be sufficient to meet the conduct test.
-As for the state of mind requirement, the civil standard usually mirroring the IRC §6672 responsible person standards for the imposition of trust fund liability are sufficient.
-Thus, an intentional, knowing, and voluntary act is all that is necessary.
-In a joint return
+For example, the recurrence of an understatement of income, inadequate records, asset transfers, false W-4's, no returns filed, barter transaction history, cash